SeaFocus - scuba diving reviews, images and information

 Transfers by road (2-3 hours) to Ensenada in Mexico then by boat (20 hours) to Guadalupe

-PROS AND CONS | There is only one real negative to this trip – it takes a long time to reach Guadalupe and the trip is through open ocean, which can be rough.
+PROS and CONS – There is only one real negative to this trip – it takes a long time to reach Guadalupe and the trip is through open ocean, which can be rough.
 The trip is also expensive but it is one of the few chances most scuba divers will ever have to sit within inches of a Great White shark and know they are safe.
 It was truly worth every penny.

-SCUBA DIVING | Like almost every diver we have ever met we were cynical about both cage diving (well, it's not real diving is it?) and how much we would enjoy seeing a marine creature in this way.
+SCUBA DIVING – Like almost every diver we have ever met, we were cynical about both cage diving (well, it's not real diving is it?) and how much we would enjoy seeing a marine creature in this way.
 It's almost impossible to describe how good the experience was – for three days we had the privilege of sliding in and out of the cages whenever we felt like it to watch these magnificent animals.

-OPINION | We had not expected to be impressed.
+OPINION – We had not expected to be impressed.
 Well, impressed but not that impressed.
 Actually, we are really not sure what we expected, but it wasn't the 100% full-on adrenaline rush that is a face-to-face meeting with a great white shark.
-We were also impressed with liveaboard, Nautilus Explorer.
-The boat is big and perhaps a little crowded but the operation is run so smoothly that you hardly notice.
+We travelled with Nautilus Explorer, a big boat that is perhaps a little crowded but the operation is run so smoothly you hardly notice.
 And any operation that hands you hot chocolate and freshly-baked cookies as you come up from a chilly dive gets a big thumbs up from us.

-diving destinations
+More diving destinations in Mexico

-Pacific Mexico Isla Guadalupe
+Pacific Mexico

-Islas Revillagigedos
+Islas Revillagigedo

 Caribbean Mexico